eMongoose/eMongoose/README.md

 I am a **computing science** student at Simon Fraser University. 🦝

-Making pretty websites is my *passion*.
-I'm currently expanding my knowledge on HTML semantics beyond divs! 🤭
+My passions lie with **data analysis** and **machine learning** :)

-If I'm not coding, I'm doing one or more of the following:
+If I'm not combing through thousands of lines of data, I'm doing the following:

-- Starting Projects ✏️
-- Eating food 🍲
+1. Eating
-- Drawing silly characters 🪿

-Visit my website with the link on the left!
+2. Crocheting Shrimp
+3. Starting new projects

 <!---
 eMongoose/eMongoose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.